A look at the damage caused by illegal devices and how to spot them.

 Too much nicotine

-Some illegal disposables contain nicotine levels exceeding the maximum 20mg, sometimes being as high as 50mg or 5%.
-These levels have been deemed by researchers as not suitable for human consumption.
-It’s roughly the equivalent of smoking around 50 cigarettes and as we know, nicotine is a highly addictive substance.
+Some illegal disposables contain nicotine levels exceeding the maximum 20mg, being as high as 50mg (5%).
+These levels have been deemed by researchers as not suitable for human consumption and roughly equate to the nicotine intake of smoking around 50 cigarettes.

 Banned substances